Start Here: Maui Real Estate Buying and Selling Guide

 Is Maui real estate competitive?

 Yes.
-Inventory constraints and location-specific demand can create competitive conditions, particularly in desirable coastal communities.
+Inventory constraints and location-specific demand can create competitive conditions.

 Are property taxes high?

 They vary significantly based on classification.
-Owner-occupied rates are generally lower than non-owner-occupied or short-term rental classifications.
+Owner-occupied rates are typically lower than non-owner-occupied categories.

 Is now a good time to buy or sell?

-Timing depends on submarket conditions, inventory levels, interest rates, and personal financial goals.
+Timing depends on submarket conditions, interest rates, and individual financial goals.

 Your Next Step